ofallonlabs/saeedmirshekari/_src/blog/top-questions-to-ask-in-a-data-scientist-interview-for-a-tech-company-a-comprehensive-guide.md

 ---
 layout: blog_base.njk
-title: "Top Questions to Ask in a Data Scientist Interview for a Tech Company:
-  Can You Give Me A Glass of Water?"
+title: "Top Questions to Ask in a Data Scientist Interview: Can You Give Me A Glass of Water?"
 description: In this blog post, we provide a comprehensive guide on the top questions to ask in a data scientist interview for a tech company.
 These questions help candidates evaluate the company's data-driven culture,